RobotLocomotion/drake/doc/matlab_bindings.rst

 Using Drake from MATLAB
 ***********************

-MATLAB code/bindings available in Drake are unit tested on MATLAB R2017a.
+MATLAB code/bindings available in Drake are unit tested on MATLAB R2017a on Ubuntu 16.04 (Xenial Xerus).
-Other MATLAB versions may work (namely R2016a or above) but are not officially supported.

 We are currently experimenting with a few solutions for implementing the MATLAB bindings for Drake's new C++ libraries.
 You will find minimal